Back to Research

 Dengue Crisis

-The 2023 dengue outbreak was the worst in Bangladesh's history, with 321,179 confirmed cases and 1,705 deaths, overwhelming hospital capacity and exposing critical gaps in vector surveillance, Aedes mosquito control, and clinical management.
-Climate change is expanding the geographic range and seasonal duration of dengue transmission.
-Urban areas, particularly Dhaka and Chittagong, face the highest risk due to uncontrolled urbanization, standing water, and inadequate waste management.
-The outbreak revealed that Bangladesh's disease surveillance system is not equipped for the scale or speed of modern vector-borne epidemics.
+The 2023 dengue outbreak was the worst in Bangladesh's recorded history, with 321,179 confirmed cases and 1,705 deaths (DGHS 2023), overwhelming hospital capacity across Dhaka and Chittagong and exposing critical gaps in vector surveillance and clinical management.
+Climate change is expanding the geographic range and seasonal duration of Aedes mosquito transmission.
+Urban areas face the highest risk due to uncontrolled urbanization, standing water, and inadequate solid waste management.
+The outbreak demonstrated that Bangladesh's disease surveillance system operates well below the speed and granularity required for modern vector-borne epidemic management.

 Antimicrobial Resistance

-An estimated 60% of E.coli isolates show resistance to first-line antibiotics (icddr,b 2023).
-Unregulated antibiotic dispensing by pharmacies and village practitioners, weak infection prevention in hospitals, and agricultural antibiotic use are driving resistance.
+An estimated 60% of E. coli isolates show resistance to first-line antibiotics (icddr,b 2023).
+Unregulated antibiotic dispensing at pharmacies and by village practitioners, weak infection prevention in hospitals, and agricultural antibiotic use are the primary drivers.
 AMR threatens the effectiveness of TB treatment, surgical prophylaxis, and maternal care.
-Bangladesh's pharmaceutical industry supplies 97% of domestic drug needs, but antimicrobial stewardship programmes remain negligible.
+Bangladesh's pharmaceutical industry supplies 97% of domestic drug needs (DGDA 2023) but antimicrobial stewardship programmes remain negligible.
+Without enforcement, the industry's capacity to supply antibiotics will outrun clinical discipline in prescribing them.

-The AMR threat: Without effective antimicrobial stewardship, Bangladesh risks losing the ability to treat common infections, perform safe surgery, and manage drug-resistant TB.
-The combination of high antibiotic use, weak regulation, and limited laboratory capacity makes this one of the most urgent public health threats.
+AMR and TB intersection: Bangladesh carries one of the world's highest TB burdens at 200 per 100,000.
+Drug-resistant TB (MDR-TB and XDR-TB) is directly linked to antibiotic misuse patterns.
+Without effective stewardship, the ability to treat common infections, perform safe surgery, and manage drug-resistant TB will erode simultaneously.
+The combination of high antibiotic use, weak regulation, and limited laboratory capacity makes this among the most urgent public health threats Bangladesh faces.

 Mental Health Gap

-Mental health represents the most severely neglected dimension of Bangladesh's health system.
-With approximately 5 psychiatrists per 10 million people, Bangladesh has a negligible specialist mental health workforce.
-An estimated 17% of the population suffers from a mental health condition, but treatment coverage is below 10%.
+Mental health is the most severely neglected dimension of Bangladesh's health system.
+With approximately 5 psychiatrists per 10 million people (WHO Mental Health Atlas 2020), specialist coverage is negligible.
+An estimated 17% of the population suffers from a mental health condition, but treatment coverage falls below 10%.
 Mental health receives just 0.5% of the health budget, far below the WHO-recommended 5-10%.
-The most viable pathway is integrating mental health screening and basic treatment into primary care, training community health workers in psychological first aid, and establishing district-level mental health services.
+The most viable pathway is integrating mental health screening and basic treatment into primary care via the WHO mhGAP model, training community health workers in psychological first aid, and establishing district-level mental health services with links to the national referral system.

 Pandemic Preparedness

-COVID-19 exposed critical weaknesses in surveillance, laboratory capacity, oxygen supply, and ICU infrastructure.
-With 0.92 hospital beds per 1,000 and ICU capacity concentrated in Dhaka, any future pandemic would overwhelm the system.
-Bangladesh lacks a functioning early warning system for emerging infectious diseases, and laboratory networks for genomic surveillance remain dependent on external support.
-Post-pandemic investments in health security have been limited, creating a window of vulnerability.
+COVID-19 exposed critical weaknesses in surveillance infrastructure, laboratory capacity, oxygen supply chains, and ICU density.
+With 0.92 hospital beds per 1,000 and ICU capacity concentrated in Dhaka, any future pandemic would overwhelm the system at speed.
+Bangladesh lacks a functioning early warning system for emerging infectious diseases, and genomic surveillance networks remain dependent on external funding.
+Post-pandemic investments in health security have been modest, leaving a structural vulnerability that a new government initiative under the WHO UHC roadmap 2026-2035 aims to address.

 Chapter 5